 Visiting the Blue Lagoon Croatia

 Next, we ventured to the Blue Lagoon.
-The boat trip from Trogir to the Blue Lagoon takes about 15 minutes.
+The boat trip from Trogir to the lagoon takes about 15 minutes.
 Immediately, we docked and had about an hour and a half to swim, sunbathe, and explore.

 It was the perfect amount of time.
 Swimming masks are available to use in the lagoon.
 Afterward, we headed back to Split, enjoying the scenery as we made our way back to town.

-The Blue Lagoon is a must-see destination and offers fantastic kayaking, swimming, and snorkeling.
+The lagoon is a must-see destination and offers fantastic kayaking, swimming, and snorkeling.
 It lies just beyond the city of Trogir.
 Check out our video featuring this Croatian summer hotspot.

 Have you visited the Blue Lagoon in Croatia?
 Share your perspective in the comments below.